-Credits: 3 Lecture/Lab Hours: 6 Recommended: "C" or higher in ART 112.
-Semester Offered: Spring
+Class Hours: 6 lecture/lab Recommended: "C" or higher in

+ART 112.

-Description: Students will acquire an introductory knowledge of the design and development of multimedia and web-based interactive interfaces, as well as the production of graphic images for those interfaces.
+Semester Offered: Spring Description: Students will acquire an introductory knowledge of the design and development of multimedia and web-based interactive interfaces, as well as the production of graphic images for those interfaces.
 A variety of software programs will be utilized in the production of still images and animations including some video editing.